 In 2018, Kerecis hired CDR (ret) Blake McBride, U.S. Navy who retired in 2018 after over 26 years of service.
 He currently serves as the Director of Customer Operations and Government Programs for Kerecis and serves as the lead for all collaboration with the DoD.
 His efforts maintain the momentum of existing efforts and ensure that Kerecis research efforts funded by the DoD transition from basic and applied research to operations in the field.

 While Kerecis is actively developing methods to improve medical care in combat and austere environments with the U.S. military, these solutions are not limited to military use.
-“We are a small but rapidly growing company that is leveraging the innovative spirit of Icelanders to rapidly develop solutions to solve modern day challenges for the U.S. Military and to improve the state of the art of wound care,” said Kerecis Founder, Chairman and CEO Fertram Sigurjonsson.
+“We are a small but rapidly growing company that is leveraging the innovative spirit of Icelanders to rapidly develop solutions to solve modern day challenges for the U.S. Military and to improve the state of the art of wound care,” said Kerecis Founder and CEO Fertram Sigurjonsson.

 The Arctic region has, without a doubt, one of the most demanding environments that the Warfighter confronts.
 Kerecis is working with the U.S. military to develop new solutions to support medical providers in the treatment of trauma and other injuries when rapid extraction to a treatment facility such as a hospital is not available.
 The goal is to find new and improved ways to save lives with limited resources in austere conditions.